GRITS II Telecommunications Services

 Orders may end anywhere in the Continental United States (CONUS) and Outside the Continental United States (OCONUS).

 GRITS II Benefits:

 - New Direct Order, Direct Bill (DODB)– nominal 5 percent fee assessed on value of each order.

-- Indefinite Delivery, Indefinite Quantity (IDIQ), multiple-award, fixed price, performance-based contract with an Economic Price Adjustment.
+- Indefinite Delivery, Indefinite Quantity (IDIQ), multiple-award, fixed price, performance-based contract with an economic price adjustment.

 - Technologies through OC 192 SONET available in addition to voice services.

-- Define requirements, identify solutions, order services.
+- Define requirements, find solutions, order services.